Sevenoaks: Education

-A Christian 'Free School' called Trinity School, opened in the 2010s on the Seal Hollow Road in the North-Eastern edge of town, and Seal Hollow Road is also the site of the controversial first new UK Grammar school, an annex of Weald of Kent Grammar School for girls in Tonbridge, in over 50 years.
-A further annex grammar school, of Tunbridge Grammar School for Boys, is due to open on the same site in September 2021.
+A Christian Free School called Trinity School, opened in the 2010s on the Seal Hollow Road on the north-eastern edge of town, and Seal Hollow Road is also the site of the controversial first new UK Grammar school, an annex of Weald of Kent Grammar School for girls in Tonbridge, in over 50 years.
+A further annex grammar school, of Tunbridge Wells Grammar School for Boys, was due to open on the same site in September 2021.

-Among the high number of independent schools is Sevenoaks School, a co-educational boarding and day school, The Granville School, a girls’ prep school 3-11 (with boys in pre-school) and Walthamstow Hall, an all-girls day school; and several preparatory schools, including Solefield School (an all-boys day school), New Beacon Preparatory School and Sevenoaks Preparatory School.
+Among the high number of independent schools are Sevenoaks School, a co-educational boarding and day school; The Granville School, a girls’ prep school 3–11 (with boys in pre-school); and Walthamstow Hall, an all-girls day school.
+There are several preparatory schools, including Solefield School, New Beacon School and Sevenoaks Preparatory School.

 Transport

+There are two railway stations in Sevenoaks, with two more on the outskirts: